HarcicYang/HarcicYang/README.md

 ### PEOPLE IS THE ACTUAL LEADER OF THE HISTORY.
 OPEN-SOURCE COMMUNITY IS THE IDEAL FORM OF THE COMMUNE

-Any ideas that willing to break the open-source community, open-source spirit, even the unity of the people is Injustice and reactionary.
+Any ideas that willing to break the open-source community, open-source spirit or even the unity of the people is injustice and reactionary.
 They are going to be failed completely and the united people won't be defeated.